iow-esm/main/Readme.md

 * configured git instance

 If you work on Windows, you can use e.g. `Git for Windows` which already provides these prerequisites.
-If yoou work on Linux you will most probably have a `bash` and you can install `git` with the package manager of your distribution.
+If you work on Linux you will most probably have a `bash` and you can install `git` with the package manager of your distribution.

 #### Remote

-You need accounts on the target servers, where you want to run the model
+You need accounts on the target servers, where you want to run the model.
+**TODO:** How to setup correctly `.bashrc`and `.bash_profile`?

 ### Get the component sources